microsoft/RoomAliveToolkit/README.md

 ## ProjectorServer

 Run ProjectorServer.exe and let it run.
-If you immediately receive a System.ServiceModel.AddressAccessDeniedException, try running KinectServer.exe as administrator (right click the KinectServer.exe icon).
+If you immediately receive a System.ServiceModel.AddressAccessDeniedException, try running ProjectorServer.exe as administrator (right click the ProjectorServer.exe icon).

 ## Configure calibration.xml